top of page

 B: How was this letter delivered?

-F (becomes irritable): Which - oh that one!- I remember a fairy hand and a vague scent of lawn grass
+F: Which? oh that one!- a small cloaked creature, if I remember, with a fairy hand and a vague scent of lawn grass

 B: Fairy hand?
 Did she speak?